 Our offer includes 6 pounds of Free Coffee!

-For a full video demonstration of the Behmor 1600, check out our demo on YouTube.
+For a full video demonstration of the new 1600 plus, check this out from Behmor.
+For a full demo of the original 1600, check out our video.

 Be sure to go to the Behmore 1600 page on Behmor's site and download the updated user manual you'll find there.
 While you are there, download and print the updated cleaning and maintenance files and the instructions for the updated chaff collector.
 If you'll do that now, and read through it before your roaster arrives, it will save you a lot of time and frustration.